ruchanimbalkar/countries-app-fall-2025/version-5/README.md

       });
       ```

-- **Delete the `config.js` file**, which is located in the `version-5/server/src` directory.
+- Delete the `config.js` file, which is located in the `version-5/server/src` directory.
 You don't need this anymore, because it's only for connecting a _local_ server to the database.
-- **Delete this line of code from your `index.js` file: `import config.js file from "./config.js`
+- Delete this line of code from the top of your `index.js` file:  `import config.js file from "./config.js`
-- **Add, Commit, and Push to your updated code to Github**
+- Add, Commit, and Push to your updated code to Github

 ---